leinonen/go-lisp/examples/README.md

 ## Running Examples

-To run these examples, use the Go Lisp REPL or interpreter:
+To run these examples, use the GoLisp REPL or interpreter:

 ```bash
 # Build the interpreter